Meeting-Baas/transcript-seeker/README.md

 - [Meeting Baas API](https://meetingbaas.com/) - Our meeting bot API and meeting transcription API provider
 - [Vidstack](https://www.vidstack.io/) - UI components and hooks for building media players on the web.
-- [PGLite](https://pglite.dev/) - A fullly fledged Postgres database locally in WASM with reactivity and live sync.
+- [PGLite](https://pglite.dev/) - A Postgres database locally in WASM with reactivity and live sync.
 - [Drizzle ORM](https://orm.drizzle.team) - An ORM for you to ship